metamn/inu-v2-b/react-src/src/components/Image/Image.md

 * Creates a placeholder image.

 * Displays a placeholder image if the original image is missing

+* Manages click on image via Context

+This is a special extension to the component to suit this project.

 * Returns a simple HTML image